 You've got bugs—Fred's got answers!
 Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 Kentucky's' state butterfly is the gorgeous viceroy.
 It was designated in 1990 and is part of the state's rich biodiversity.
-This article tells you what you need to know about this wonderful butterfly.
+This article tells teachers, students, and citizen scientists what they need to know about this wonderful butterfly.

 The Viceroy Butterfly's Scientific Name